 Though the CSL is an office focused on student lead activities it has a limited few resources that faculty might find useful if considering service based projects in classes.
-I would encourage any interested faculty to start curricular planning by engaging with some of the resources below and follow them to the best practice literature they reference.
-It is important to note that the Civic Engagement Specialist is happy to meet to discuss these resources and any ideas you may have, although the current capacity does not allow for service-learning placements of student.
-We can however offer advice on supporting your students in the process of placements.
+We would encourage any interested faculty to start curricular planning by engaging with some of the resources below and follow them to the best practice literature they reference.
+It is important to note that we are happy to meet to discuss these resources and any ideas you may have, although the current capacity does not allow for service-learning placements of student.
+We can, however, offer advice on supporting your students in the process of placements.
 If you wish to engage resources more deeply however, or would like a consultation regarding the getting started with best practice literature in service-learning please contact email@example.com.

 - Community-Engaged Learning Resource Guide (Start Here)

 A fundamental resource guide for faculty interested in the pedagogy, with links to sample syllabi and many course development tools.

 Resources from the nationally-recognized IUPUI Center for Service and Learning

 This is a great guide to service learning that can be used by both professors and students.
 It is designed to assist faculty in facilitating student development of compassionate expertise through the context of service in applying disciplinary knowledge to community issues and challenges.
 This books is available to loan through the Center for Service and Leadership; email Paul Prociv at firstname.lastname@example.org